-According to the latest figures from the Australian Prudential Regulation Authority, there has been a 6% decline in payouts for dental, chiropractic, physiotherapy, and optical extras, Herald Sun
+According to the latest figures from the Australian Prudential Regulation Authority, there has been a 6% decline in payouts for dental, chiropractic, physiotherapy, and optical extras, Herald Sun reported.

 Laura Crowden, iSelect Health spokeswoman, said reducing benefits in new policies is a way in which some private health insurers regulate rising costs.

 Premiums have increased by 18% over the past three years, and are set for another increase on April 01.

 “Rising medical costs and our ageing population have put the funds themselves under increased cost pressures,” Crowden told Herald Sun.

 “Funds have been shutting down existing products to new customers, and instead replacing them with new products without specific features, such as no pregnancy cover or excluding psychiatry.”